 (o) Copy of the escrow verification report demonstrating the ability of the escrow account to meet all future debt service and related costs relative to the refunded bonds;

 (q) Copy of the underwriting or bond purchase agreement, if sold on a negotiated basis;

-(r) Copy of the letter from FA to the public body as described in section (2) of this rule;
+(r) Copy of the letter from the financial advisor to the public body or state agency as described in section (2) of this rule;

 (s) Completed MDAC Form 2; and